 Christian Health Sharing organizations are an attractive option for people looking for an alternative to Obamacare or traditional health insurance.
-They aren’t for everyone, but more and more people are turning to these ministries for their healthcare needs.
+They aren’t for everyone, but are increasing in popularity.

 Health Sharing organizations are founded upon biblical ideals of believers “carrying one another’s burdens” (Galatians 6:2).
-Members covenant together to take care of each other’s healthcare costs.
-The home office coordinates and administrates this care, setting contribution amounts for members and facilitating payment for needs
+The idea is that members covenant together to take care of each other’s healthcare costs.
+The home office coordinates and administrates this care, setting contribution amounts for members and facilitating payment for needs.

 This takes different forms in different organizations.
 Some have members mail checks directly to other members, while others have members send contributions directly to the home office, who then sends the funds to meet member needs.

 It is very important to note that health share ministries are NOT offering insurance plans.
 Rather, they facilitate the voluntary sharing of medical costs amongst members.

 Members of health sharing organizations are considered “self-pay” patients by medical providers, though some ministries provide ID cards for members to use when getting care.

 So while it’s not the same thing, you can see how the concept of faith-based health sharing is similar.

 The Advantages and Disadvantages of Health Sharing Plans